 Currently, there are no ABMS residency programs in the United States devoted exclusively to cosmetic surgery.
 Because of this, cosmetic surgeons primarily obtain training and experience after completing their residency training.
 This is done by completing a post-residency fellowship.

 Board certified cosmetic surgeons are residency-trained and certified in a primary surgical specialty and then fellowship-trained specifically for cosmetic surgery.

 Board-certified plastic surgeons may be very skilled and qualified to perform cosmetic surgery and may be the most experienced in those procedures in your area.
 However, it is important to understand that this is not always the case.
-If you look at requirements and training to perform a cosmetic procedure, plastic surgery certification doesn’t always equate more proficiency compared to a dedicated board-certified cosmetic surgeon.
+If you look at requirements and training of cosmetic surgery vs plastic surgery to perform a cosmetic procedure, plastic surgery certification doesn’t always equate more proficiency compared to a dedicated board-certified cosmetic surgeon.
 That is why some board-certified plastic surgeons seek to also become board-certified cosmetic surgeons.